 One of our most-favorite ads this holiday season is for DSW and proudly proclaims they will NOT be open on Thanksgiving Day.
 We applaud them and wish other retailers would follow suit.
-In the quickly evolving, instant black-friday-mdggratification that technology has afforded us, we’ve lost track of the simplicity of doing nothing.
+In the quickly evolving, instant gratification that technology has afforded us, we’ve lost track of the simplicity of doing nothing.
 Thanksgiving should be a day when you get to choose what you want to do: eat turkey, watch football, hang with family and friends.
 But the train moves forward…next stop Black Friday.

 Black Friday is that awe-inspiring day so many look forward to: getting up early (or not even going to sleep) in a quest to get the most sought after, desired toys-tools-electronics-equipment at the most rock-bottom price.